ska-telescope/mid-cbf-mcs/docs/src/guide/interfaces/mcs_hps_interface.rst

 Configure Scan Sequence
 +++++++++++++++++++++++

+MCS currently supports Correlation and Pulsar Search Timing Models.
+Each of these modes have their own specific schema for a Configure Scan.

+Correlator:

 The sequence diagram below shows the main sequence of calls in MCS to configure a correlation scan.
 Return calls are not shown.